 Here we are presented with the second element of suspense: Lack of Control.
 This basic ingredient is crucial to creating the required tension to push you over the seat as the film decided to remove control from the ones you care about, from the main characters, after making you empathize with them.

 After the brief confrontation, the suspense hasn’t gone away.
-We just changed our concern.
-Up until now, we were asking ourselves: “Will he find the family beneath the floor boards?” and now we wonder “What will he do?”.
+We just changed our concerns.
+Up until now, we were asking ourselves: “Will he find the family beneath the floorboards?” and now we wonder “What will he do?”.

 Now’s the time for the payoff, the absolute need for catharsis after all the tension, the moment the rubber band breaks, and the events have naturally led (spoiler alert) to the assassination of the Jewish family with the exception of Shosanna, who will assume a great deal of importance later in Inglourious Basterds.
 The structure of suspense might seem simple at first but it can offer some challenges when one hopes to create a rewarding, meaningful, and memorable experience.